 Digital consultation doesn’t need to be stressful.
 Yes, it is a new way of working, and it takes time to bring the communities with us as we all adapt to this.
 Try to enjoy it – it is highly likely that elements of this will be utilised into the future, so embrace it, learn, and lets all make it work together.

 To summarise, digital consultation is a new way of consulting that we will all need to adapt to using in the future.
-As technology continues to improve, and people spend more time at home with virtual meetings that become easier to navigate, at Redwood we are working hard to create new functionalities that allow us to continue to support the needs of our clients.
+As technology continues to improve, and people continue to spend time at home with virtual meetings that become easier to navigate, at Redwood we are working hard to create new functionalities that allow us to continue to support the needs of our clients.
 So if you have any queries about engagement, big or small, contact us to find out more – and together we can lead the way into the future.